Code-Institute-Submissions/theMonkees-3/ReadMe.md

     1. Go to the "Look" page.
     2. Observe if all images display correctly.
     3. Observe images are positioned correctly i.e. no overlapping of images etc.
+	4. Follow steps 2 - 3 again, however, this time for different screen sizes i.e. Phone, Tablet, Desktop etc.

 3. Listening to Music:
     1. Go to the "Listen" page.
     2. Navigate your mouse cursor to the play button of your chosen song and click the play button.
+Music should play fine.
+	3. Click the mute (speaker) button and observe if song successfully mutes.
+    4. Click the play and then the pause button and observe if the song stops playing.
-    3. Observe if audio plays correctly for all listed songs.
+	5. Repeat steps 2 - 4 for all listed songs.

 4. Booking form:
-    1. Go to the "Book" page
+    1. Go to the "Book" page.
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Try to submit the form with all valid inputs and verify that a success message appears.

+5. Typography:
+	1. Go to the *Home* page.
+	2. Have a look at the text and observe if all text is clearly visible i.e. is it too small, too big.
+	3. Follow step 2 again, however, this time do the same for different screen sizes i.e. Phone, Tablet, Desktop etc.
+	4. Follow steps 2 - 3 for all pages.
+Is the the typography consistent across all pages?
+Is it readable on small screen devices?

 ### Screen Size & Different Browsers